pydio/pydio-doc-howto/auth_advanced_ldapad.md

 + **LDAP Server page size** : the size of the LDAP Server page

-+ **Use referral bind** : The Bind operation allows creadentials to be exchanged between the client and server to establish a new authorization state.
++ **Use referral bind** : The Bind operation allows credentials to be exchanged between the client and server to establish a new authorization state.

 + **Cache Users Count ( in hours )** : if you want to locally cache the number of users for X hours, if you have huge directories it can be really a good to enable it